chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 The hook supports a few operations.
 It first allows you to import a user into Okta after a successful authentication.
 From there it allows delegated authentication of the user to the external source, and fetches the latest profile of the user from the external source.

-Each of these operations corresponds to an individual inline hook invocation, and each corresponding request will be tagged with a requestType property in the request headers.
+Each of these operations corresponds to an individual inline hook invocation, and each corresponding request is tagged with a `requestType` property in the request headers.

 The following sections describes each of these operations about the objects in their requests and responses.